JuliaPy/Pandas.jl/README.md

 Caveats
 ----------
 Panels-related functions are still unwrapped, as well as a few other obscure functions.
 Note that even if a function is not wrapped explicitly, it can still be called using various methods from [PyCall](https://github.com/stevengj/PyCall.jl).
-Note that with PyCall Julia lowercase booleans must also be used.